d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 #### Displaying two categorical variables {-}

 To examine the differences in level of myopia for the level of light, we would create a segmented bar plot of `Light` segmented by `Sight`.
-To create the segmented bar plot enter the variable name, `Light` (explanatory variable) for xx and the variable name, `Sight` (response variable) for yy in the `RScript` file in line 28.
+To create the segmented bar plot enter the variable name, `Light` (explanatory variable) for xx and the variable name, `Sight` (response variable) for yy in the `R` script file in line 28.
 Highlight and run lines 27 - 33.

 ```r